-Posted in Uncategorized | Tagged accountants, accounting, business, CEO, culture, leadership, management | Leave a Comment »
+Posted in Uncategorized | Tagged advice, advise, attitude, busy season, CEO, development, growth, mood, positivity, professional development | Leave a Comment »

-I had a younger staff member ask me, “What can I do to make sure I have a successful tax season”?
+I once had a younger team member ask me, “What can I do to make sure I have a successful tax season”?
 Aside from having the technical knowledge needed to do our jobs, the essence of a successful tax season is effective communication, whether internally to our peers or supervisors, or externally to clients.
 Some clients prefer we only send emails; others need us to spend time on the phone; most effective is to meet in person.
 Regardless of our clients’ preferred mode of contact, keep in mind the following tips on being an effective communicator.
 In addition, effective communication with fellow engagement team members will improve the efficiency of the engagement and enhance “world class client service.”

 - First, you have to remember that good communication starts with being a good listener.
 Always be prepared to patiently listen to your client or teammate and never interrupt them.
 A simple way to be sure you understand their point or questions is to rephrase it and ask them to confirm that you didn’t misunderstand him or her.

 - Second, try to focus on being self-confident and positive.
 By projecting the right attitude, your words also become more positive – affirmation and encouragement will help get the best out of people, and clients will get more from the conversation.
-A good tip in this regard is to smile even when you are speaking on the phone and can’t be seen.
-This helps project a positive attitude.
+A good tip in this regard is to smile even while you are speaking on the phone and can’t be seen.
+This helps project a positive tone.